ericlingit/pymilter/README.md

 Forked from [sdgathman/pymilter](https://github.com/sdgathman/pymilter).
-The contents of this readme has been modified to work with postmail.
+The contents of this readme has been modified to work with postfix.

 # Abstract